egonbeermat/RemoteDisplay/README.md

 **Step 4:** Register callbacks to be executed when the client software:

 - requests full display refresh (essential but optional)
-- detects a touch event (optional)
+- detects a touch event or mouse pointer update (optional)
 - issues a command (optional)

 ```c++